- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 Tropes associated with Black:

-- Ascended Extra: As he gets hooked into the L.M.A.O. disaster while most of the old cast remains sidelined for a while, he gets a share, since he only appeared previously to keep Tifanie's shop up while she was gone on the challenge and gets a majorly expanded role this time around.
+- Ascended Extra: As he gets hooked into the L.M.A.O. disaster while most of the old cast remains sidelined for a while, he gets a share, since he only appeared previously to keep Tifanie's shop up while she was gone on the challenge and gets hooked into L.M.A.O., while she is trapped in STRATA.

 - Big Brother Mentor: To Tifanie.
 Originally, he didn't care all that much about the game, with his main goal being to see how blacksmithing works in VR.
 He ended up being hooked to the game and supporting the first ever boss clear.